 Pure Diving is focused on maintaining, restoring and conserving the reefs around Aruba.
 Directly, by teaching student divers to practice concious diving, but also by culling predatory Lionfish and documenting sightings of seahorses, turtles, eagle rays, sharks and mantas.
-Whenever possible, an attempt is made to identify individual animals, creating an picture of their habitats and habits.
+Whenever possible, an attempt is made to identify individual animals, creating a picture of their habitats and habits.

 The best chance for our oceans is a demand for conservation from tourists.

 One of our main objectives is to make marine conservation interesting, fun and an attraction in itself.
 So not only the healthy reefs will draw ocean loving divers to Aruba, but the conservation effort itself will convince people to dive down and join in the effort to conserve the beautiful Aruban reefs.
-For this we proudly work together with local foundations and offer our support to groups of volunteers, such as Lionfish Hunting Aruba.
+For this we proudly work together with local foundations and offer our support to groups of volunteers, such as the Caribbean Lionfish Alliance.
 Their catch is 100% sustainable and available at the Lionfish Snack Aruba, Aruba’s lionfish-only snack truck.
 Make sure you check the opening hours before you rush over, they are NOT open every day!

 Check out our company MISSION and VISION on our Philosophy page.